MahaZainab/Python/README.md

 ![Python](https://user-images.githubusercontent.com/111684119/219338231-97d52480-c13f-4fc5-9d65-cfaf63cceac4.jpeg)

-If you are from non-IT background and fed up from your existing pay package and boring routine, here is your chance to learn python and become a data analyst or data scientist by learning python from the very basic step to the intermediate level.
+If you are from non-IT background and fed up from your existing pay package and boring routine, here is your chance to learn python and become a data analyst or data scientist by learning python from the very basic step to the intermediate level.hello

 ### Key attribute to rule in IT field is consistency in your actions with smart and hard work.